May the 4th Be with You: All About the Star Wars Holiday

 Once Disney bought Lucasfilm in 2012, things got serious.
-May the Fourth got the Disney treatment and became, as TheVerge.com aptly describes, “half earnest celebration, half shameless marketing bonanza” in 2013.
-It suddenly involved official events and a May the 4th Be with You logo, calls to dress up on the big day at the Disney parks, movie screenings, fireworks shows, dance parties, merchandising deals, and so much more.
+May the 4th got the Disney treatment and in 2013 became, as TheVerge.com aptly describes, “half earnest celebration, half shameless marketing bonanza.”
+It suddenly involved official events and a May the 4th Be with You logo, calls to dress up on the big day at Disney parks, movie screenings, fireworks shows, dance parties, merchandising deals and so much more.

 Gallo Images/Getty Images

 How fans celebrate May the 4th

 Star Wars fans don’t mess around.
-Oh, sure, there are the simple “May the 4th be with you” wishes on social media and the shared Star Wars trivia posts, but then there are the Star Wars parties, the themed food, the movie marathons (and the heated debates over the best Star Wars movies), the new product releases, and the charity events.
+Oh, sure, there are the simple “May the 4th be with you” wishes on social media and the shared Star Wars trivia posts, but then there are the Star Wars parties, themed food, movie marathons (with heated debates over the best Star Wars movies), new product releases and charity events.

-One of Madsen’s favorite May the Fourth events involves the Star Wars costume group the 501st, which makes appearances at children’s hospitals.
+One of Madsen’s favorite May the 4th events involves the Star Wars costume group the 501st, which makes appearances at children’s hospitals.
 (The group’s name, by the way, refers to the 501st Legion, Darth Vader’s elite group of stormtroopers.)
 “The 501st doesn’t just do this on May the 4th.
-They make appearances all year round, but May the Fourth is special,” Madsen says.
+They make appearances all year round, but May the 4th is special,” Madsen says.
 “You can imagine how the kids’ eyes light up when Darth Vader and his stormtroopers come walking into their room!”

 What’s next for Star Wars